heroku/roadmap/README.md

 ---

 A tip of the hat in thanks to the [AWS Containers team's public roadmap](https://github.com/aws/containers-roadmap) for inspiration on the formatting and approach.

 ### Scope

-This roadmap covers only services under Salesforce's Heroku family of products.
+This roadmap covers only services in the Heroku family of products.
 To see roadmaps for other Salesforce products take a look at the [Salesforce Architects Roadmap Explorer](https://architect.salesforce.com/roadmaps/roadmap-explorer), or the [Salesforce IdeaExchange](https://ideas.salesforce.com/).

-We welcome both comments on existing roadmap items via the underlying Github issues, as well as posting your own feature requests or ideas for improvements to Salesforce's Heroku services via new issues.
+We welcome both comments on existing roadmap items via the underlying Github issues, as well as posting your own feature requests or ideas for improvements to Heroku via new issues.

 ## FAQs